Building Technology, Master of Science (Technology)

 Field of study:

-During your studies you will also develop working life skills, such as analytical and critical thinking, multidisciplinary collaboration and communication.
-Professional ethics and social and environmental responsibility are an integral part of the education.
+During their studies, students will also develop their working life skills, such as analytical and critical thinking, multidisciplinary collaboration, and communication.

 Tuition fees and scholarships

 Aalto University’s tuition fee for master’s programmes taught in English is 15 000 euros per academic year.
 Tuition fees apply to citizens of countries other than those of the European Union (EU), the European Economic Area (EEA) or Switzerland.

 Aalto University has a scholarship programme to support non-EU/EEA citizens who study in a fee-charging degree programme.
 The scholarship may cover 100% or 50% of the tuition fee.